-- for column (8): OTC derivative transactions and credit derivative contracts (after adjusting for the credit risk mitigating effect of a valid bilateral netting agreement, if any)
+- transactions and credit derivative contracts) - for column (8): OTC derivative transactions and credit derivative contracts (after adjusting for the credit risk mitigating effect of a valid bilateral netting agreement, if any)

-An AI is required to provide the breakdown of the EAD derivation of offbalance sheet exposures in Division D for exposures other than OTC derivative transactions and credit derivative contracts and Division E for OTC derivative transactions and credit derivative contracts.
-Specific reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB_OBSND and Form IRB_OBSD.
+An AI is required to provide the breakdown of the EAD derivation of offbalance sheet exposures in Division D for exposures other than OTC derivative transactions and credit derivative contracts and Division E for OTC derivative transactions and credit derivative contracts. reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB_OBSND and Form IRB_OBSD.